 7. El Port de la Selva

-About 1 kilometer from the monastery you will find the ruins of a medieval village from the 12e century, Santa Creu de Rodes.
+At about 1 kilometer from the monastery you will find the ruins of a medieval village from the 12th century, Santa Creu de Rodes.
 Except for a small church and the bottom of the former houses that stood here, there is little left of the village.
 However, with a little imagination, you can clearly see how the room layout of the houses has been, but the old street plan is still clearly visible and the arches at the entrances and exits of the village are also still standing.

 9. Figueres, Púbol and Portlligat

 Are you a real lover of the art of Dalí then you should definitely visit the so-called Dalí triangle.
-The Dalí triangle consists of three museums, in the towns Figueres, Púbol and Portlligat, which are entirely devoted to the life and works of art of Dalí and of course to his muse Gala.
-In Figueres, the birthplace of the painter, you will find it Teatro Museo Dalí which was designed by the surrealist himself.
+The Dalí triangle consists of three museums, in the town of Figueres, Púbol and Portlligat, which are entirely devoted to the life and works of art of Dalí and of course to his muse Gala.
+In Figueres, the birthplace of the painter, you will find the Teatro Museo Dalí which was designed by the surrealist himself.
 This is why the building alone is worth a visit, but when you enter the museum you can enjoy a fascinating collection of some of his most intriguing works.

 For many people, the city of Girona is a port of call to visit the beautiful resorts of the Costa Brava.
 What many people don't realize is that Girona too a beautiful historic city is with many attractions from both the Romans, Visigoths and Moors.
 The most beautiful sights of Girona are the old city walls, the picturesque alleys with hidden gates, the Jewish quarter El Call and the hanging and colorful houses on the bank of the Onyar.
-What should not be missing on the list during your visit to Girona the beautiful Cathedral.
+What should not be missing on the list during your visit to Girona is the beautiful Cathedral.

 The Gerona Cathedral built in the fourteenth century is an imposing structure that you can only enter by climbing the more than a hundred steps.
 These famous stairs have also been used in recordings of the popular television series Game of Thrones!
 The cathedral's magnificent barge is the second largest in the world, and the former cloister is also well worth a visit.
 Have a wonderful day in historic Girona!